Landing that dream CEO position is an ambitious goal, but you’re no stranger to hard work.

 - Location (stick to just the city and state/province)

 - LinkedIn URL, portfolio page, or personal website

-Here’s a better example.
+Let’s look at a better example.

-- Includes all important contact information, like email and phone number
+- Includes email and phone number

 - Shows the city and province only